blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Link Constraints

 This RFC does not currently mention ways of constraining the destination of a Link Type used in an Entity Type. **This is different from current way of handling things**.
-The detailed reasoning for removing this, and a potential solution, is outlined in a follow-up RFC [RFC: Structural Link Constraints](LINK TODO).
+The detailed reasoning for removing this, and a potential solution, is outlined in a [follow-up RFC](https://github.com/blockprotocol/blockprotocol/pull/354).

 ### Interfacing with Types